audacity/audacity-support/nyquist-plugins/effect-plugins/time-pitch-and-tempo.md

 ### Time Shifter

-A plug-in for performing the same task as the Time Shift Tool in Audacity, without using a mouse.
+A plugin for performing the same task as the Time Shift Tool in Audacity, without using a mouse.

 {% file src="../../.gitbook/assets/timeshif.ny" %}
-Download Plug-in
+Download Plugin
 {% endfile %}

 <details>